jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 Python 2.7 is available, and composers can pick and choose their score tools *à la carte*.

-The purpose of this tutorial is to try and prove the merits of using the Python language in favor over the classical Csound score.
+The purpose of this tutorial is to prove the merits of using the Python language in favor over the classical Csound score.
 The classical score is a fixed system while Python is a very mature and highly extensible language with a vast collection of first and third party modules.
 Despite being a general purpose language that wasn't designed for music, Python is particularly well suited for composition.

 PythonScore is not meant as a full replacement of the classical Csound score, but as an enhancement.
-Any and all existing classical score commands still work, and PythonScore itself outputs classical score code.
-Perhaps PythonScore should be thought as a user-friendly higher level abstraction of the classic score.
+Existing classical score commands still work, and PythonScore outputs classical score code.
+PythonScore should be thought as a user-friendly higher level abstraction of the classic score.
+It is the assertion of the author that once composers have some hands-on experience, many of the advantages of working with PythonScore will become obvious.

-PythonScore is still early in development, though the library of use cases and examples is rapidly growing.
-And all from a single developer, which will hopefully change soon.
 The secondary purpose of this tutorial is to attract a small group of people to start experimenting with this alternative Csound score environment, to find out what works, what's easy and what's not, and to collect new ideas for future upgrades.
-It is also the belief of the author that once people have some hands-on experience, many of the advantages of working with PythonScore will become obvious.
-Until then, it's just the ramblings of one person's perspective.

-Since PythonScore is under development, consider this tutorial a living document, as it will be continually updated to keep up with any future changes.
+This tutorial a living document, as it will be continually updated to keep up with any future changes.
 Send questions, comments, and bugs to jacobjoaquin@gmail.com, or write to the Csound Mailing List.

 Files
 =====